The courts and mental health

 Before your trial (bail, remand or hospital)

-If your case continues to a trial, the court will have to decide whether you should be:
+If your case goes to trial, the court will have to decide whether you should be:

-If you are already in hospital for your mental health, the court may decide that you should stay there.
+If you’re already in hospital for your mental health, the court may decide that you should stay there.

 What happens if I'm given bail?

-If you're given bail, this means you'll be allowed to stay in the community while your trial is going on but you'll have to go to court sometimes.
+If you're given bail, this means you'll be allowed to stay in the community while your trial is going on.

-- getting an assessment or treatment for your mental health.
+- Being assessed or treated for your mental health

-It's very important to keep to your bail conditions, and to attend court when you have to.
-If you don't, the court can take your bail away, and send you to prison on remand.
+It's important to keep to your bail conditions, and to attend court when you’re asked to.
+If you don't, the court can take your bail away.
+This means you’ll be arrested and sent to prison on remand.

-What will the courts consider when deciding on bail?
+What will the courts consider when deciding whether to give bail?

-This will depend on the court and the type of offence you're charged with.
-In general, the court will consider things like:
+This will depend on the court and the type of offence you’re charged with.
+In general, the court will consider:

 Example